transpect/docx2tex/README.md

 The configuration in conf/conf.xml is used by default and works with the styles defined in Microsoft Word's normal.dot.
 If you want to configure docx2tex for other styles, you can edit this file or pass a custom configuration file with the `conf` option.

 Learn how to edit this file [here](https://github.com/transpect/xml2tex).

+### XSLT between evolve-hub and xml2tex

+You can provide an XSLT that works on the result of evolve-hub (if debugging is enabled, on the file [basename].debug/evolve-hub/70.docx2tex-postprocess.xml).
+The location of this XSLT file (absolute URI or path relative to the main directory that `d2t` and `d2t.bat` reside in) may be provided to `d2t` via the `-x` option. `d2t.bat` does not have all the flags; if you are confined to Windows and don’t have Cygwin, WSL, or MinGW, you may invoke `calabash/calabash.bat` yourself, see above.
+The additional XSLT’s URI may be provided by the `custom-xsl` option.
+This processing is applied before the xml2tex configuration, so your XSLT should transform Hub (DocBook namespace) to Hub.

+### During evolve-hub

+In case you need to influence what evolve-hub does, you can provide a custom stylesheet for this.
+Contrary to `custom-xsl` which is passed as an option, this is passed to the pipeline on the input port `custom-evolve-hub-driver`, or using the `-e` option of `d2t`.
+There is an [example](https://github.com/transpect/docx2tex/blob/master/xsl/custom-evolve-hub-driver-example.xsl) for such an XSLT that retains empty paragraphs that will otherwise be removed by default, in one of the XSLT passes that comprise evolve-hub.
+This example was created in response to [a user request](https://github.com/transpect/docx2hub/issues/25).
+If you want to create `\chapter`, `\section`, etc. headings from arbitrary docx paragraphs, you should add a template that sets the paragraph’s `@role` attribute to `Heading1`, `Heading2`, etc. It is strongly advised to `xsl:import` the default evolve-hub customization (see example).

 ### fontmaps